 Now, of course I can’t claim the blame for everything that happened to Mitch after he left the band.
 But I do know it was an enormous blow to him he never got over.
 He was still talking about it the year he died, explaining it to people and justifying it and bad-mouthing me, not that I mind.
 I probably deserve it.
 But it had to go that way.
 We moved on in a big way and did so much,and we never would have with Mitch on the drums.
 I tried to throw him a bone by doing things like a Queen project in my studio and letting him play drums and jamming with him and his buddies on occasion.
 I let him stay with me a dozen times when he was broke or a catastrophe like all the Port Tampa sewers backing up into the houses (“that stuff is NOT going into my trunk”).

 But we were always at odds.
 We were never close again and he left for Portland OR in the early ’90s for 10 years to work in the shipyards, abandoning his daughter to my parents (probably luckily for her) and never spoke to any of the family but me again.
 When he got back in town he did not seek them out, and he did not see his daughter, whom he left at 2 years old, again in his life.
 She didn’t attend the funeral.

 Family is complicated, and both my Mom and Dad were professional musicians.
 My Dad understood completely my canning Mitch.
-But I feel a huge amount of guilt, and I’ll never stop thinking there might have been more I could have done, although all the negative stuff that happened to Mitch probably would have happened anyway.
+But I feel a huge amount of guilt, about the last time I talked to him, and I’ll never stop thinking there might have been more I could have done, although all the negative stuff that happened to Mitch probably would have happened anyway.
 It’s just how he was.
 I would have liked to talk to him one more time and reminisce, but hey, memory lane’s a dead end street.